george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

     $ idf.py build

-This took some time (and involved building 910 object files).
+This takes some time (and involves building 910 object files).

+Once built, the board needs to be plugged in and the serial port, that corresponds to the board, needs to be determined.

+But before you connect the board via USB you need to install a driver.
+This may be the norm for any board when using Window, but this is one of the first for which I've had to do this on mac OS.
+Adafruit have the necessary link to the [SiLabs CP2104 driver page](http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) in the "[Using with Arduino IDE](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/using-with-arduino-ide)" section of their HUZZAH32 guide.

+Once the appropriate driver is installed and the board is connected, follow the Espressif [instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html) on how to determine the board's serial port.
+On the Mac it's simple:

+    $ ls /dev/cu.*
+    /dev/cu.SLAB_USBtoUART ...

+There's a seemingly identicall `tty` file:

+    $ ls /dev/tty.*
+    /dev/tty.SLAB_USBtoUART ...

+However if you use this the `idf.py monitor` will later complain:

+    --- WARNING: Serial ports accessed as /dev/tty.* will hang gdb if launched.
+    --- Using /dev/cu.SLAB_USBtoUART instead...

+Note: when connected via USB, the yellow CHG LED on the board flickers incessantly (if no battery is connected).
+This is apparently normal, see the end of the "[Battery + USB power](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather?view=all#battery-plus-usb-power-4-2)" section of the Adafruit guide.

-Now to flash the result:
+Now to flash the result of the build process to the board:

     $ PORT=/dev/cu.SLAB_USBtoUART
     $ idf.py -p $PORT flash

-And interact with the board via the serial port monitor:
+And then interact with the board via the serial port monitor:

     $ idf.py -p $PORT monitor